Egg Salad Without Mayo (+ a surprising substitute)

 Ingredients Swaps

-• If you like mayonnaise in your egg salad, then by all means, cut back on some of the sour cream and add a little mayonnaise!
+• If you like mayonnaise in your egg salad, by all means cut back on the sour cream and add a little mayonnaise!
 The reason there are millions of egg salad recipes online is that it’s versatile.

 • If you don’t have capers, Kalamata or green olives can be used as a substitute.
-And if you don’t like capers or olives, a little lemon juice or vinegar would also work well.
-My first choice would be red wine vinegar, and my second would be apple cider vinegar; however, it’s a matter of personal preference.
-Recipes are guides and not rules.
+And if you don’t like capers or olives, a little lemon juice or vinegar would work well too.
+My first choice would be red wine vinegar.

 • Once you peel hard-boiled eggs, it shortens their shelf life.
 Egg salad is best enjoyed within three days for optimal flavor.
 It will start to separate as it sits, and the longer it sits, the greater the separation will become.
 You can technically eat it for up to five days, but the quality starts to decline after three.